Amosw93/ADSS_projects/README.md

 Notebook 2: Create a dataset with extracted sentences and the labels of sentiment

-Notebook 3: Text pre-processing and Modelling.
+Notebook 3: Text pre-processing and LSTM Modelling.

+Notebook 4: Text pre-processing and GRU Modelling.

+Notebook 5: Text pre-processing and Convolutional Modelling.